Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Ignite/README.md

 ```
 ![Exploit Executed](images/exploit-exec.png)

-Once executed, the target system initiated a connection back to the attacker, resulting in a **reverse shell** under the `www-data` user.
+This resulted in a reverse shell, providing initial access to the target system as a low-privileged user.

 ![Reverse Shell](images/rev-shell.png)